Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 #### Build LUIS app version

 The next stage of the pipeline creates a LUIS model.
-We use [ludown.lu](./ludown.lu) file for training.
-We use the [LuDown format](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Ludown#ludown) to define the LUIS app version since it can be maintained in a source control system and enables the reviewing process because of its legibility.
+We import and use a [ludown.lu](./ludown.lu) file for training.
+We use the [LuDown format](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Ludown#ludown) to define the LUIS app version since it can be maintained in a source control system and is human readable to allow us to work with it outside the LUIS portal's GUI tool.
 You can replace this file with another file that defines the intents, utterances, entities that you need for your own model.
+This may be useful if you are generating your training data from some other system or by some other mechanism.
+Ultimately, we need to provide the information in the LUIS JSON format and the BF CLI provides tooling to support this.

 The first step transforms the ludown file to a LUIS JSON file using the botframework-cli: